Captaincy Clash: How Brook & Asalanka's Leadership Styles Could Decide Sri Lanka vs England ODI Series

 - Sri Lanka's rebuilding process under new leadership

-As noted by The Guardian, England enters the series needing confidence ahead of a crucial winter period.
-Meanwhile, Sri Lanka views this as an opportunity to establish dominance at home against a traditionally strong ODI opponent.
+As noted by The Guardian, England entered the series needing confidence ahead of a crucial winter period.
+Meanwhile, Sri Lanka views this as an opportunity to establish dominance at home against a traditionally strong ODI opponent after securing the series opener.

 Where to Watch the Action